We study how liver cells regulate gene expression, thereby responding to extracellular signals and perform hepatic functions to maintain homeostasis.

-Most mammalians encounter frequent and prolonged bouts of fasting and intricate mechanisms evolved to maintain homeostasis during fasting.
+Most mammals encounter frequent and prolonged bouts of fasting.
+Intricate mechanisms evolved to maintain homeostasis during fasting.
 The liver plays a central role in the response to fasting by producing fuels to supply the energetic needs of the body.
 Hepatocytes produce glucose and ketone bodies that are secreted to circulation to supply extra-hepatic tissues during fasting.
-Our lab investigates how chromatin and transcription factors regulate the fasting response and, in particular, hepatic fuel production.
+Our lab investigates how chromatin and transcription factors regulate the fasting response.

 Transcription Factor Cooperation

 The liver is constantly bombarded by endocrine, cytokine, metabolite and neuronal signals; many of which affect gene expression.
 Still, the healthy liver is able to produce a coherent response to these signals and maintain homeostasis.
-Cooperation between TFs at the chromatin template is an efficient way to integrate and converge different signals and to produce a relevant context-dependent outcome.
-There are various mechanisms of TF cooperation (see Figure below) and such cooperation is a prevalent mechanism to integrate extracellular and intrinsic signals in liver cells.
-We study mechanisms of TF cooperation in regulating hepatic functions.
+Cooperation between transcription factors at the chromatin template is an efficient way to integrate and converge different signals and to produce a relevant context-dependent outcome.
+There are various mechanisms of transcription factor cooperation and such cooperation is a prevalent mechanism to integrate extracellular and intrinsic signals in liver cells.
+We study mechanisms of transcription factor cooperation in regulating hepatic functions.